-- 3.1 A PERT shall be appointed and a site visit scheduled during the last semester of the first class or in conjunction with the initial national nursing accreditation site visit. - 3.2 The PERT report will be held until all graduates of the first class have taken the NCLEX-RN®. - 3.3 The Director of Nursing Education shall submit the PERT site visit report, the NCLEX-RN® pass rates of the first class, graduation completion rates, information on graduate employment, and national nursing accreditation site visit report to the Accreditation Review Panel (ARP) for consideration. - 3.4 The ARP shall make a recommendation of either approval or disapproval for Stage III Full Accreditation to the Director of Nursing Education. - 3.5 The Director of Nursing Education and OASA shall review the recommendation of the ARP and prepare a recommendation by OASA to submit to the IHL Board of Trustees for a final decision. - 3.6 Written notification of the IHL Board of Trustees' decision regarding full accreditation shall be sent to the institution by the Director of Nursing Education. - 3.7 If full accreditation is denied or deferred, recommendations relative to the areas needing further development will accompany the notification and the institution may reapply.
-The program may remain on initial accreditation at this time. - 3.8 The program may reapply for full accreditation with the next graduating class. - 3.9 If full accreditation is denied following reapplication based on data from the next graduating class, specific conditions for continuation with initial accreditation will apply.
+- 3.1 A PERT shall be appointed and a site visit scheduled during the last semester of the first class or in conjunction with the initial national nursing accreditation site visit. - 3.2 The PERT report will be held until all graduates of the first class have taken the NCLEX-RN®. - 3.3 The Director of Nursing Education shall review the PERT site visit report, the NCLEX-RN® pass rates of the first class, graduation completion rates, information on graduate employment, and national nursing accreditation site visit report. - 3.4 The Director of Nursing Education and OASA shall prepare a recommendation by OASA to submit to the IHL Board of Trustees for a final decision. - 3.5 Written notification of the IHL Board of Trustees' decision regarding full accreditation shall be sent to the institution by the Director of Nursing Education. - 3.6 If full accreditation is denied, reason for denial will accompany the notification.
+The program must cease to admit students.
+Provisions will be made for closure of the program (Closure of Nursing Program and Storage of Records, p.
+12). - 3.7 The program may apply for initial accreditation (Stage II Qualify for Initial Accreditation, p.
+19).